iconindicators/appindicators/README.md

     python3 -m tools.install_wheel indicatortest
 ```

 The `.whl` will be installed into a virtual environment at `$HOME/.local/venv_indicators`.
-Additional indicators may be appended.
+Additional indicators may be appended to the above command.

 Various operating system packages will likely need to be installed; refer to the installation instructions at the indicator's `PyPI` page listed in the introduction above.